elastic/search-ui/README.md

 But Search UI is headless.
 You can use _any_ search API.

-[See the wiki](https://github.com/elastic/search-ui/wiki/Build-Your-Own-Connector) to learn how to build your own Connectors.
+Read the [Build Your Own Connector Guide](https://github.com/elastic/search-ui/wiki/Build-Your-Own-Connector) to learn more.

 ### Where do I report issues with the Search UI?